probinso/color-pollution/README.md

 To help with this course, the complete playlist of python tutorial videos can be found [here](https://www.youtube.com/playlist?list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S).
 This will be broken into smaller topical lists on the youtube channel [here](https://www.youtube.com/channel/UC-EKRSRFcQ1Uda8oGVVZl7Q).

-# Problem: Dark Sky Objectives for Telescopes
+# Project: Dark Sky Objectives for Telescopes and Terestrial Astronomy
 In this project we talk about light polution's effect on terrestrial astronomy.
 Although we go into greater detail in other sections, this we summarize below.

+## Background Information
 The below image shows measurements of our atmosphere's natural light [emissions](YO DOG NEED WORKSHEET), (also known as night glow).
 We can observe that the Blue 400~550nm band (also known as g-prime band) has little natural emissions; where as the remaining terrestrial visible light spectrum has intense emissions.

 ![Night Glow](./images/index.png)